mgoellnitz/proposito-unitis/README.md

 Windows users double-click the commands from the windows folder of the installation.

-* Fetch two weeks time table data
+* Fetch four weeks time table data

 Due to limitations in knownledge or the backend, only one week of time table data can be fetched at once.
 So this is a rolling calendar switching to next